 In a nation where 1 out of every 4 children lives in poverty, the Smythe neighborhood stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Smythe neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Smythe neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 100.0% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 100.0% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.